Ecosphere (aquarium)

-The main conceptual interest of these objects lies in the fact that they are materially closed ecological systems which are self-sustaining over a period of years.
-At room temperature, and with only low inputs of light, the algae produce oxygen which supports the shrimp and bacteria.
-Bacteria break down the shrimps' wastes.
-The breakdown products provide nutrients to the algae and bacteria upon which the shrimp feed.
-The manufacturer states that shrimp live in the EcoSphere for an average of 2 to 3 years, and are known to live over 12 years.
+The main conceptual interest of these objects lay in the fact that they were materially closed ecological systems which were self-sustaining over a period of years.
+At room temperature, and with only low inputs of light, the algae produced oxygen which supported the shrimp and bacteria.
+Bacteria broke down the shrimps' wastes.
+The breakdown products provided nutrients to the algae and bacteria upon which the shrimp fed.
+The manufacturer stated that shrimp lived in the EcoSphere for an average of 2 to 3 years but were known to live over 12 years.

-A magnetic scrubber is enclosed in each EcoSphere.
-By passing another magnet over the outside of the glass, the owner can manipulate the scrubber to clean the inside of the EcoSphere.
+A small magnetic scrubber was enclosed in each EcoSphere.
+By passing another magnet over the outside of the glass, the owner could manipulate the scrubber to clean the inside of the EcoSphere.

+Ecosphere Associates went out of business in early 2022.
+At that time, Ecosphere owners participating in online aquarium forums reported shrimp living over 15 years.